Giveth/giveth-wiki/README.md

 ## User Guide
 See a detailed guide here: [http://www.mkdocs.org/user-guide/writing-your-docs/](http://www.mkdocs.org/user-guide/writing-your-docs/)

+**Please Note:** Before considering a new page, pls look at the Wiki structure and see if it fits as an addendum to an existing article or consider if your content may be suited for the **FAQ**, or the **glossary**

 ### To add a new page:
   1 - Create a new markdown file (.md) in a subfolder of /wiki/